Parallels/docker-machine-parallels/README.md

 a boot2docker ISO.
 If one is found, that will be used as the ISO for the created machine.
 If one is not found, the latest ISO release available on [boot2docker/boot2docker](https://github.com/boot2docker/boot2docker) will be downloaded and stored locally for future use.
-Note that this means you must run `docker-machine upgrade` deliberately on a machine if you wish to update the "cached" boot2docker ISO.

 This is the default behavior (when `--parallels-boot2docker-url=""`), but the option also supports specifying ISOs by the `http://` and `file://` protocols.